Pediatric Cancer Facts

 - Pediatric cancers are classified as a rare form of cancer.

-- Because of advances in pediatric cancer research, more than 80% of childhood cancer patients in the US now become long-term survivors.
+- Because of advances in pediatric cancer research, more than 80% of childhood cancer patients in the United States now become long-term survivors.

-- Treats more kids with cancer than any other hospital in the US.
+- Treats more kids and young adults with cancer than any other hospital in the United States.

-- Has the largest pediatric oncology program in the US.
+- Has the largest pediatric oncology program in the United States.

 - Is home to a new Pediatric Precision Medicine Program - an initiative that promises to deliver targeted therapies to more kids battling cancer than ever before.